sysofwan/styleguide/Javascript.md

     id1 = 0; // breaks ID invariant, all code depending on id1 will break
     ```

-3. Use closures and self-invoking functions to add private variables/functions to module/singeletons.
+4. Use closures and self-invoking functions to add private variables/functions to module/singeletons.
 Remember, the more you keep stuff private, the better your encapsulation (the less you try to find which code is changing what).

     ```JavaScript
     // DO THIS
-    var g = (function() { // g can be a module (group of functions with similar purpose - i.e for string manipulation) or singleton var privateFunc = function() {...};
+    // g can be a module (group of functions with similar purpose - i.e for string manipulation) or singleton var g = (function() {
+        var privateFunc = function() {...};
         var privateVar = 1;